José Júnior: Biography

-In May 2009, José Junior threatened not to show up for the game between FC Nordsjælland and F.C.
-Copenhagen, because he refused to be a substitute.
-FC Nordsjælland manager Morten Wieghorst subsequently announced that José Junior had played his last game for the club.
+In May 2009, José Junior threatened not to show up for the game between Nordsjælland and Copenhagen, because he refused to be a substitute.
+Nordsjælland manager Morten Wieghorst subsequently announced that José Junior had played his last game for the club.

-On 23 November 2009, Júnior agreed with FC Copenhagen to suspend his contract.
-It was then supposed that Júnior should sign with Randers FC, whom he was previously loaned to, but his contract was cancelled as he had not attended the latest training sessions.
+On 23 November 2009, Júnior agreed with Copenhagen to suspend his contract.
+It was then supposed that Júnior should sign with Randers, whom he was previously loaned to, but his contract was cancelled as he had not attended the latest training sessions.
 He then returned to his homeland Brazil and signed for Vitória in February 2010.

-Júnior helped Vitória reach the final of the 2010 Copa do Brasil, scoring 7 goals in the competition, including one against Santos in the final's second leg.
-Despite scoring 8 goals for his club in 2010 Campeonato Brasileiro Série A, Vitória were relegated, and Júnior signed for Ceará for the 2011 season.
+Júnior helped Vitória reach the final of the 2010 Copa do Brasil, scoring seven goals in the competition, including one against Santos in the final's second leg.
+Despite scoring eight goals for the club in 2010 Campeonato Brasileiro Série A, Vitória were relegated, and Júnior signed for Ceará for the 2011 season.

 In June 2011, Júnior mutually agreed with Ceará to terminate his contract, foregoing the payment due, and signed for Bahia, where he remained until the end of the 2012 season.

 In February 2013, Júnior signed with ABC, but an argument with successive coaches at the club led to him leaving in the summer.

 After spending the second half of 2013 without a club, Júnior signed a three-month contract with Fortaleza side Tiradentes, at the end of which he signed a short-term contract with Bahia state side Juazeirense.
 He again signed a short-term contract with Juazeirense in March 2015, and scored the winning goal against Colo Colo that guaranteed the club a third-place finish in 2015 Campeonato Baiano, and access to 2016 Copa do Nordeste.

 On 20 February 2016, Júnior signed for Bahia state side Jacuipense for the remaining duration of the 2016 Campeonato Baiano.